Brandon Crawford Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.70 team ERA that ranks last across all MLB pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last among all league pitching staffs.

-- The Rockies give up the second-most home runs in baseball (206 total, 1.5 per game).
+- Rockies pitchers combine to surrender 207 total home runs at a clip of 1.5 per game (second-most in the league).

-- The right-hander's last time out was on Sunday against the Toronto Blue Jays, when he went four innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Monday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up six hits.

-- In 15 games this season, the 35-year-old has put up a 5.98 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .292 to his opponents.
+- The 26-year-old has put up an ERA of 5.03, with 7.5 strikeouts per nine innings, in 24 games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.